 Today you are invited to join this exciting effort by participating in an intensive greenhouse construction process during March 2017.
 Click here for the full internship information.
 Click here to donate.

-The larger Food Forest process includes growing sites donated by Zapatista communities from dry and cold mountainous regions to lush perennial plantings in steamy, rainforest settings.
+The larger Food Forest process includes autonomous schools cultivating a variety of edible, medicinal and other useful perennial plants in forest-like eco-systems at sites donated by Zapatista communities. these sites range from dry and cold mountainous regions to lush perennial plantings in steamy, rainforest settings.
 The commonality of these experimental is a deep respect for Mother Earth and commitment to totally organic agricultural processes free of both industrial chemicals and genetically modified organisms.

 However, obtaining the vast number and diversity of organically grown perennial plants needed for these beginning Food Forest plantings is proving to be quite challenging.
 Not only do most commercial nurseries in Chiapas not offer organically grown plants, almost no growers in all of Mexico can provide in the unique blend of organically produced medicinal, food crops, and other useful plants needed for tropical perennial Food Forests.
 After extensive consultation with Zapatista students, educators, and civil authorities, a list of about 100 key species has been identified for beginning use in the Food Forests.